bbc/consumer-contracts/README.md

 });
 ```

-To validate the contract, run the following command within your project directory.
+To validate the contract, run the following command at the root of your project directory.

 ```
 consumer-contracts run